MarcusMV/hangman/README.md

 * check_guess
 * ask_for_input

+## Milestone 5

+* play_game function creates instance of class Hangman
-Create instance by passing in word_list and call ask_for_input to start game
+* Call play_game and pass in word_list as argument to start game